fjwright/Run-REDUCE-0/UserGuide.md

 Run-REDUCE remembers the selected size and uses it the next time Run-REDUCE runs.

 ## Coloured I/O?
-Checkbox

-Selecting this option causes Run-REDUCE to use redfront-style text colouring with red input and blue output.
+Selecting this checkbox causes Run-REDUCE to use redfront-style text colouring with red input and blue output.

 ## The Help Menu